thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/tutorials/telemetry-delta-validation.md

 ![image](/images/user-guide/rule-engine-2-0/tutorials/delta-validation/latest-five-minute-old-record.png)

+###### Note:

+  Let's assume, you need to fetch all telemetry from the particular time range.

+  In this case, you need to select the fetch mode: **ALL**.
+So rule node will be fetched all telemetry from the specified time range and add it to the message metadata as an array where the key of a particular element will be timestamp and value will be value in this timestamp.

+  - Metadata of the outbound message would be JSON document with the following structure:

+  {% highlight javascript %}
+  {
+    "temperature": "[{\"ts\":1540892498884,\"value\":22.4},{\"ts\":1540892528847,\"value\":20.45},{\"ts\":1540892558845,\"value\":22.3}]"
+  }{% endhighlight %}

+  - In order to convert the array to the valid JSON document you can use the following script:

+  {% highlight javascript %}
+  var newMsg = {};

+  newMsg.temperatureArray = JSON.parse(metadata.temperature);

+  return {msg: newMsg, metadata: metadata, msgType: msgType};{% endhighlight %}

+  - The outbound message payload will look like introduced below:

+  {% highlight javascript %}
+  {
+      "temperatureArray": [{
+          "ts": 1540892498884,
+          "value": 22.4
+      }, {
+          "ts": 1540892528847,
+          "value": 20.45
+      }, {
+          "ts": 1540892558845,
+          "value": 22.3
+      }]
+  }{% endhighlight %}

+Fetched mode **ALL** could be useful in the cases if you need to calculate, e.g variance for a particular key or to predict further change of telemetry depending on telemetry changes in the selected time range.

 ###### Node B: **Script Transformation**
  - Add the **Script Transformation** node and connect it to the **Change Orignator** node with a relation type **Success**.